jtrain/jtrain.github.com/_posts/2013-01-09-procedureus-is-sweetprocess.md

 ---
 title: "SweetProcess was ProcedureUs"
-abstract: "ProcedureUs has changed names.
-We are now SweetProcess.
+abstract: "Thinking about changing your company name?
 Find out the right way to name your business **and** why we changed ours"
 image: ""
 published: true
 author: jervis